Loading...

 We'll be exploring them throughout the lesson.

-In today's lesson, we're going to continue exploring the text "Coming To England."
-Which is written by Floella Benjamin.
+In today's lesson, we're going to continue exploring the text "Coming to England," which is written by Floella Benjamin.

-Before in the second part of the lesson, exploring imagery and how Floella paints a picture of what Trinidad's like.
+We're going to be looking closely at the setting and reading chapter four before in the second part of the lesson exploring imagery and how Floella paints a picture of what Trinidad's like.

 Let's begin by exploring chapter four together.